-The Kratky method solves this problem WITHOUT air stones or pumps.
-It is perfect for an off-grid, no electricity situation.
-See his university of Hawaii study here
+The Kratky method solves this problem WITHOUT air stones or pumps, and it is perfect for an off-grid, no electricity situation.
+See his university of Hawaii study here.

-If all is done well, the water will run out just as the plants are ready to harvest!
+The water will run out just as the plants are ready to harvest if all is done well!

 This can truly be a set it up and forget it situation.

 What vegetables grow best with this system?

 These systems are really great for lettuces and greens.